International School of Information Management: Projects

-in

 Campus

-ISiM's campus is located in the Manasagangothri campus of the University of Mysore at Mysore, India.
-ISiM began its journey by utilising the classrooms of the Department of Library and Information Science in the University of Mysore.
-Its new campus was inaugurated on 20 August 2008 by Mr. N. R. Narayana Murthy, Chairman and Chief Mentor of Infosys, who is also a member of ISiM’s governing body.
+ISiM's campus is located on the Manasagangothri campus of the University of Mysore at Mysore, India.
+ISiM started by using the classrooms of the Department of Library and Information Science in the University of Mysore.
+Its new campus was inaugurated on 20 August 2008 by Mr. N. R. Narayana Murthy, chairman and chief mentor of Infosys, who is also a member of ISiM's governing body.

-ISiM events / academic activities
+ISiM activities

 InfoVision summit series

-In an attempt to promote Academia – Industry interaction for improvisation and innovation through collaborative effort, ISiM organizes InfoVision, an annual conference series organized with this theme.
-InfoVision 2006 was organized with Confederation of Indian Industries (CII), Bangalore as joint organizers, InfoVision 2007 with Rediff and Internet And Mobile Association of India (IAMAI), InfoVision 2009 with Microsoft Research and Bangalore Chamber of Industries and Commerce (BCIC) and 2011 with TDWI Chapter India, CSI, DAMA International, IEEE Computer society, ACM and Compegence.
+In an attempt to promote Academia – industry interaction for improvisation, ISiM organizes InfoVision, an annual conference series organized with this theme.
+InfoVision 2006 was organized with Confederation of Indian Industry (CII), Bangalore as joint organizers, InfoVision 2007 with Rediff and Internet And Mobile Association of India (IAMAI), InfoVision 2009 with Microsoft Research and Bangalore Chamber of Industries and Commerce (BCIC) and 2011 with TDWI Chapter India, CSI, DAMA International, IEEE Computer society, ACM and Compegence.

 ISiM also organized InfoQuiz 2007, prior to the commencement of its M.Tech. programme.